SleepApnea.org is reader-supported. We may earn a commission on products purchased using links on this page. Learn more.

 Updated Regularly

-Internal body temperature fluctuates naturally while falling asleep and throughout the night.
+For most people, the best temperature for sleep is between 65 and 68 degrees Fahrenheit.
 As you prepare to fall asleep, heat is drawn away from your body’s core, allowing your body temperature to drop.
 This lower temperature is critical for sleep onset and also leads to deeper sleep throughout the night.

 Draw the Curtains

-Light prevents your brain from releasing melatonin, the hormone responsible for initiating sleep.
+Light also prevents your brain from releasing melatonin, the hormone responsible for initiating sleep.
 When less light is available, such as after closing curtains, this signals the release of melatonin into the blood and makes it easier to fall asleep.

 Drink Cool or Iced Water